 So yeah, Obama’s here in Minnesota and the most important thing that happened yesterday, in my little universe, was the fact that he sat down for a burger at Matt’s Bar.
 Yes, he went for a Jucy Lucy.
 Of course he did, it’s iconic, it’s working-man chic, it’s a damn good burger.
-But the second I heard he was there, I wished to golly I had a bat-line right to the secret service, because WHAT IF NO ONE WARNED HIM HOW TO EAT A JUCY LUCY?!!?
+But the second I heard he was there, I wished to golly I had a bat-line right to the secret service, because WHAT IF NO ONE WARNED HIM ABOUT HOW TO EAT A JUCY LUCY?!!?
 This isn’t some simple bite and chew situation, there’s molten cheese involved!
 You have to nip the burger and open the cheese gap, then let it cool a bit perhaps dipping a fry into cheese, before gingerly giving it a full bite.
 If you don’t, the chances for a greasy smear of beefy cheese shooting out the back and down your presidential shirt are 1 in 3.
 But, I suppose, they probably carry a spare shirt.
 Oh, and he also did some shopping at St. Paul's Golden Fig.

 Dong Hae does actually open today!
 Good on ya!
 The Korean and Japanese restaurant, run by the family behind the cultishly popular Dong Yang Korean deli, opens for lunch and dinner in the former Nami space in the Warehouse District.
 There is all-you-can-eat sushi, plus traditional Korean dishes.